 For example, if you refer to cell B5 from cell A1 it will show the address of B5 as RC.

 Now, just think this way.
-Cell B5 is 4 rows down and 1 column ahead from cell A1, so that’s why its address is RC.
+Cell B5 is 4 rows down and 1 column ahead of cell A1, so that’s why its address is RC.

 But here’s the kicker.
 If you refer to the same cell from a different cell then its address will be different.

 The point to understand is, In the R1C1 reference style, there is no permanent address for a cell (if you are using relative reference), so a cell’s address dependents ob from where you are referring to it.

 Using the R1C1 reference is a realistic approach to working with cell references.

 Ahead of this post, I will detail this approach.
 But first of all, let’s learn to activate it.

 How to Activate R1C1 Cell Reference in Excel – Simple Steps